jfowl/server/docs/guides/migrate-etherpad.md

 ## 2. Run the migration

-Download [codimd-cli][] and put the script in the same directory as the file containing the pad names.
+Download [hedgedoc-cli][] and put the script in the same directory as the file containing the pad names.
 Add to this directory the file listed below, I called it `migrate-etherpad.sh`.
 Modify at least the configuration settings `ETHERPAD_SERVER` and `CODIMD_SERVER`.